Illustrator: Elaine Duillo

 Valerie Sherwood, Cat Fancier & Romance Novelist

-So in honor of Ms. Sherwood, and from one crazy cat lady to another, I would like to dedicate my review of Born to Love to one of my cats.
+So in honor of Ms. Sherwood–and from one crazy cat lady to another–I would like to dedicate my review of Born to Love to one of my cats.

 Bear, you came into my life at 19, when your mother, a feral queen, bore her kittens in the warehouse of the office where I worked.
 I took you home at four weeks old and because you had not been weaned, I had to feed you milk and mush.
 Every night before I’d fall asleep, you’d suck at my earlobe as you would have at your mother’s teat.

-Born to Love: A Family Saga
+The Set Up: A Family Saga

 Born to Love is actually four stories of several generations of women with the same name, Dorinda, and their (mis)adventures in love.
 As repeated over (and over), the premise of the tale is: “It takes one generation to make it, one to lose it, one to talk about it, and one to make it again.”

 Unfortunately for sweet Dorinda, she is not his true love.
-That would be Polly, an amoral evil black-haired she-devil of a woman.
-Polly is the best character in the book, relentlessly calculating and conniving, willing to do anything have her man.
-Unsurprisingly, this tale is set to end in tragedy.
+That would be Polly, an amoral, evil black-haired she-devil of a woman.
+Polly is the best character in the book, relentlessly calculating and conniving, willing to do anything to have her man.
+It’s no surprise when this tale ends in tragedy.

 Of the third Dorinda, we hear about only in a summarized tale told to the fourth Dorinda.